ruselportes/NeoFit/README.md

 # Neofit Fitness Gym - Admin Dashboard 🏋️‍♂️

 A premium, modern administration dashboard built for **Neofit Fitness Gym**.
-This web application is designed to help gym owners and staff easily manage members, track attendance, and handle gym operations in a sleek, dark-themed interface.
+This full-stack application is designed to help gym owners and staff easily manage members, track attendance, and handle gym operations in a sleek, dark-themed interface.

 ## 🚀 Features